michaelavila/xf/README.markdown

 xf
 ===
-Manage and run cli scripts from anywhere in your project.
+Manage and run eXecutable Files from anywhere in your project.

 INSTALLATION
 ------------